Fact Sheet: Molecular Imaging and Breast Cancer (for Patients)

 What is molecular imaging and how does it help people with breast cancer?

-Molecular imaging offers unique insights into the human body that enable physicians to personalize patient care.
-In terms of diagnosis, molecular imaging is able to:
+Molecular imaging offers unique insights into the human body that allow physicians to choose a treatment that is specific to the distinct characteristics of a patient’s cancer and tailor the management of their care.
+Molecular imaging is able to:

 How does molecular imaging work?

 When disease occurs, some cells in the body begin to change their behavior.
 For example, cancer cells multiply at a much faster rate and are more active than normal cells.
 Molecular imaging can detect these cellular changes that often occur well before changes can be seen on other kinds of imaging such as CT and MRI.

 Most molecular imaging procedures involve an imaging device, such as a PET scanner, and an imaging agent called a radiotracer.
 A radiotracer is a compound that includes a very small amount of a radioactive atom.